MakeSchool-Tutorials/Environment-Setup/P06-RESTful-APIs-And-Web-Servers/content.md

 # MVC Architecture

-The **Model-View-Controller Architecture** is arguably the most common architecture code can take inside both clients and servers.
+The **Model-View-Controller Architecture** is arguably the most common architecture style for both client and server side.
 A simple way to think about MVC is to think of software working like a restaurant.

 * Guest => User
 * Menu => Views (HTML templates)